theolivenbaum/resin/README.md

-Natural language queries are parsed into terms, then into bags-of-characters, then into an expression tree, each node representing a AND, OR or NOT set operation, then serialized and executed remotely.
+Natural language queries are parsed into terms, then into bags-of-characters, then into an expression tree, each node representing a AND, OR or NOT set operation, then serialized and executed on a remote "postings server", producing a page of a distinct set of document IDs that are sorted by score.

 ## Document model

 The second model is a graph of documents embedded as bags-of-words.
 In this model documents gather around "topics".

-Natural language queries are parsed into clauses and each clause into a vector.
+Natural language queries are parsed into clauses, each clause into a vector.
-A cluster of documents is located by reducing the clause vectors to a document by using vector addition/subtraction and then navigating the index graph by evaluating the cos angle between the query and the clusters.
+A cluster (of documents) is located by reducing the clause vectors to a document by using vector addition/subtraction and then navigating the index graph by evaluating the cos angle between the query and the clusters.
+Then end-result of the scan is a cluster ID that also corresponds to a postings list ID.

 ## Topical model